Peter A. Merkel, M.D., M.P.H.

 Professor of Medicine and Epidemiology

 Dr. Merkel is an internationally recognized research and clinical expert in vasculitis and scleroderma, diseases he has studied for more than 20 years.
 He is the principal investigator of the NIH-sponsored Vasculitis Clinical Research Consortium (VCRC), the leading research infrastructure for vasculitis clinical investigation in North America, with additional projects worldwide.
 He is also a founding member of the NIH Rare Diseases Clinical Research Network (RDCRN).
-Dr. Merkel serves as the chief of rheumatology at Penn Medicine.
+Dr. Merkel serves as the Chief of Rheumatology at the University of Pennsylvania.

 Content Area Specialties